- Name Western Way

 The Western Way starts on the shores of Lough Corrib, climbs a windy pass, descends to Killary Harbour - a pretty fjord like sea inlet.
 Follows a more populated area.
 Further north, the path enters a true wilderness area, mountains dominate the horizon, wind farms beyond, bog beneath your feet.
 At places, The path has been reinforced with planks.
 You will cross vast areas of conifer plantations.
 If you want a B&B for sleep, you probably have to arrange a pick up in this area.

-- Oranginas, hiking trails Europe April 1994
+- Oranginas, long distance hiking trails Europe April 1994

 - Rate 8